-BOMB’s Oral History Project, run by Editor in Chief Betsy Sussler, documents the life stories of New York City’s African-American artists.
+BOMB’s Oral History Project, run by Editor-in-Chief Betsy Sussler with Andrew W. Mellon Fellow Terence Trouillot, documents the life stories of New York City’s African-American artists.

 Funded by The Andy Warhol Foundation for the Visual Arts with The New York City Department of Cultural Affairs in partnership with the City Council, with additional funding from the Dedalus Foundation and New York Community Trust, as well as AG Foundation and Toni L. Ross.

 BOMB’s Oral History Advisory Panel is Sanford Biggers, Thelma Golden, Kellie Jones, Mickalene Thomas, Carrie Mae Weems, Stanley Whitney, and Jack Whitten.

 Eldzier Cortor I wanted to see the Sea Islands because that was a good part of the South.
 Going down South was really rough in those days.
 I had to ride a segregated train.
 If you were wise to the place—sometimes people would come from Mississippi to Chicago and they would go to the back of the bus.
 They were used to doing that.